|

 This is the largest pit, containing the main infantry.
 The sheer scale is breathtaking.
 These soldiers were the front line, ready to defend the Emperor in the afterlife.

-Panoramic view of the terracotta army display
+A wide view of the replica terracotta army in formation

 Pit 2: The Specialists (Archers & Cavalry)